 Our City Profiles act as a toolbox for other cities, splitting out the city’s challenges and matching them to solutions that demonstrate exactly how technology, policy and investment come together to overcome both every-day and long-term issues.
 Here, we’re focusing on the city of Madrid’s:

-- Community and governance: how the city’s the growing population and diversity are leading to investments in infrastructure and inclusive participation mechanisms to ensure all voices are represented
+- Community and governance: how the city’s growing population and diversity are leading to investments in infrastructure and inclusive participation mechanisms to ensure all voices are represented

 - Visitor experiences: discover how the Madrid City Council Tourism Department has been innovating with generative AI in partnership with Microsoft to develop its own virtual assistant – VisitMadridGPT – to create personalised experiences for visitors, as well as uncover insights for the department that contribute to enhancing marketing and communication strategies